-Would you like to eat like a local in Barcelona?
+How to eat like a local in Barcelona.

-As we explained to you at the blog post ” Tapas, do you really know what tapas means? ” we are not all day eating tapas, it is just an informal way of having some drinks and some food with friends.
-The main meal of the day is lunch, let us explain to you how our meal schedules work.
+As we explained to you at the blog post ” Tapas, do you really know what tapas means? ” we are not all day eating tapas, tapas are just an informal way of having some drinks and some food with friends.
+The main meal of the day in Spain is lunch; let us explain to you how our meal schedules work.

 Lunch and dinner schedules: